nicolascuello/Stellar-MADE/README.md

 ### Stellar-MADE co(s)mic strips

-A series of comic strip about different aspects of the project.
+A series of comic strips about different aspects of the science carried out within the Stellar-MADE project.
 This material was done by Nicolás Cuello & Antoine Alaguero in collaboration with the Ink Link and Séverine Alvain (during 2023 and released in 2024).
+Please get in touch with us if you would like to use it for outreach activities.
-- [Episode 1](comic1): the daily life of an astrophysicist, models & observations.
+- [Episode 1](comic1): daily life of an astrophysicist, models & astronomical observations.
 - [Episode 2](comic2): disc dynamics and planet formation in multiple stellar systems.
-- [Episode 3](comic3): planetary orbits and chaos in multiple stellar systems.
+- [Episode 3](comic3): planetary orbits, chaos  in multiple stellar systems.
 - [Episode 4](comic4): distances & detection of exoplanets in multiple stellar systems.